eslager/TGIS503_FA2021/Lab3b-instructions.md

 In this part of lab 3, you'll practice converting data from Shapefile to GeoJSON so that it can be displayed in a web map.
 Additionally, you'll practice adapting instructions from an online tutorial to fit the data and visualization goals of a similar but distinct mapping project.

+*Update (11/10/21):* After our check-in about this lab in class this week, I've decided to change the deliverables for this lab.
+You will be required to complete Part 1 of the instructions below (converting from Shapefile to GeoJson, using both ArcGIS and Mapshaper, and comparing the two tools), but Part 2 is now optional.
+You may complete the choropleth map for extra credit points, but you do not need to.

 ### Part 1: Converting from Shapefile to GeoJSON

 From Canvas, download the Zip folder named '2020_Census_Tracts.'
 This folder contains a shapefile of Census tracts in Pierce County, with basic demographic and housing information for the Census tracts in its attribute table.
 Eventually, you'll be making a choropleth map of the housing vacancy rate by Census tract.
 But first, you need to get this shapefile into a useable GeoJSON file so that we can import it into a Leaflet map.